The Invasion of 1910: Outline

 The book takes the form of a military history and includes excerpts from the characters' journals and letters and descriptions of the fictional German campaign itself.

 It is centred on an invasion by the Germans, who have managed to land a sizeable invasion force on the East Coast of England.
 They advance inland, cutting all telegraph lines and despoiling farmland as they go, and the British struggle to mount a proper defence, fighting a battle at Royston.
 The Germans eventually reach London and occupy half the city.
 A junior Member of Parliament declares that "Britain is not defeated" and organises a resistance movement, the "League of Defenders," despite harsh reprisals by the Germans and a severe lack of arms.
 The Germans seem unable to combat this and tighten their control of London and suddenly find themselves faced with a popular uprising.
 Eventually, a newly formed British Army marches to liberate London.
 The fictional war, however, is a stalemate since it appears that German forces have managed to occupy Belgium and the Netherlands.

+In many ways the book's imagined war is similar to the actual Franco-Prussian War of 1871.
+In that war, as in the book's imagined war, the Germans overcame a badly prepared and organized army, penetrated all the way to the nation's capital where they encountered stiff resistance by mobilized citizens - though the book's resisting Londoners do not have the strong Socialist orientation of the 1871 Parisians.